sz7kow/sportradar-coding-task/README.md

 - /matches/[sport-event-id-slug] - page with details about a given sport event.
 - /results/[season-id-slug] - page with schedule for a given seasons.
-- /probable-results - page with results of backend part of the challenge.
+- /probable-results - page with results of the backend part of the challenge.

 ### Backend